Predictscores/predictscores/README.md

 series is unavailable the engine reuses the legacy static thresholds or the values provided through `opts.thresh` for compatibility.

+## CoinGecko Pro API requirement

+Both the `/api/crypto` endpoint and the `crypto-watchdog` cron rely on the CoinGecko Pro markets feed.
+Deployments must provide a valid `COINGECKO_API_KEY` environment variable; when it is missing the API now fails fast with a `coingecko_api_key_missing` error.
+Configure the variable in the hosting provider (for example Vercel project settings or GitHub Actions secrets) so the watchdog and public API remain operational.

 ## Value bets meta stats schema

 `/api/cron/enrich` now persists a compact stats payload for each team under